skulltech/sumit-ghosh.com/_posts/2017-11-21-coursera-princeton-algorithms-data-structures.md

 subtitle: Algorithms Part 1 and 2 by Princeton University on Coursera
 date: 'Sat Nov 21 2017 00:10:25 GMT+0530 (India Standard Time)'
 tags:
-  - Algorithms
+  - algorithms
-  - Education
+  - education
-  - Programming
+  - programming
 ---

 The title suspiciously sounds like an advertisement or paid promotion, doesn’t it?
 I know it does, but still, believe me or not, it’s not.
 I just completed the introductory algorithms and data structures course [Algorithms Part 1](https://www.coursera.org/learn/algorithms-part1), and I can say confidently that it is one of the—if not the best—course of its kind available out there on the interwebs.
 This course is offered by _Princeton University_ on _Coursera_, taught by Robert Sedgewick.